MKaringa/cCipher/README.md

 # Author
 ## Mungai Karinga

-#
-## Support
-The Delani Studio website is compatible with devices of all sizes and all OS's and constitent improvents are being made.

 # Setup
-Clone this repo https://github.com/MKaringa/delaniStudiios to your desktop and run npm install to install all the dependencies.
+Clone this repo https://github.com/MKaringa/cCipher to your desktop and run it with your prefferd editor.

 ## BDD
 .
 The system prompts the user to start or stop the program